Grassroots Advocacy: Driving Accessibility and Change

-This one was a bit different - and incredibly rewarding!
+This project was different from our usual work – and incredibly rewarding!
 Through a personal connection, ENVEE Digital joined a grassroots campaign advocating for essential accessibility upgrades at a Metro train station in Melbourne.
-This purely non-commercial project allowed us to flex professional skills in strategic planning, technology, and communications in a way that was deeply satisfying. ❤
+This purely non-commercial initiative allowed us to apply professional expertise in strategic planning, technology and communications to support a critical cause. ❤

 The Challenge

-Ivanhoe Train Station, a key stop in Melbourne’s Metro network, lacked Tactile Ground Surface Indicators (TGSI), making it unsafe and inaccessible for visually impaired commuters like Lilly (pictured), a family friend and brand new university student.
+Ivanhoe Train Station, a key stop in Melbourne’s Metro network, lacked Tactile Ground Surface Indicators (TGSI), making it unsafe and inaccessible for visually impaired commuters like Lilly, a university student and family friend.
 Despite more than five years of polite emails and calls from Lilly’s family, no progress had been made.

-Out of 222 train stations in Melbourne’s Metro network, 196 have TGSI implemented (although some only have it installed on one side).
-Ivanhoe was one of the 26 remaining train stations without TGSI.
+Out of 222 train stations in Melbourne’s Metro network, 196 have TGSI installed, though some only on one side.
+Ivanhoe was one of the 26 remaining stations without TGSI, creating unnecessary barriers for independent travel.

 The Solution

-We provided strategic and digital advice and support as part of the campaign team, by leveraging our expertise to develop a tailored online strategy to drive the campaign and amplify its voice while maintaining a clear focus.
+We provided strategic and digital support as part of the campaign team, developing a targeted online strategy to amplify the campaign’s voice while ensuring focus and impact.

 Key actions included:

-- Worked with the campaign team to define a specific, actionable goal: securing TGSI at Ivanhoe to ensure independent travel for Lilly to and from university.
+• Collaborating with the campaign team to define a specific, actionable goal: securing TGSI at Ivanhoe to ensure independent travel for Lilly and others.

-- Directing behind-the-scenes operations and ensuring Lilly and her family were the public faces of the campaign, to build community trust and engagement.
+• Managing behind-the-scenes operations while ensuring Lilly and her family remained the public faces of the campaign to build community trust and engagement.

-- Setting up technology to support the petition, including change.org, where the campaign quickly gained traction.
+• Setting up technology to support the petition, including a change.org campaign, which quickly gained traction.

-- Facilitating outreach efforts with local media, stakeholders, and decision-makers to emphasise the importance of accessibility upgrades at Ivanhoe Station.
+• Facilitating outreach with local media, stakeholders, and decision-makers to highlight the urgent need for accessibility upgrades at Ivanhoe Station.

 The Impact